InsightsAndAnalysis-Kwanele/CustomerBehaviourAndSalesAnalysis-BalajiFastFood/README.md

 PROECT OVERVIEW
- Balaji is a fast-food restaurant selling a variety of menu items ranging from tasty delicious drinks to excquisite Indian food.
+-Balaji is a fast-food restaurant selling a variety of menu items ranging from tasty delicious drinks to excquisite Indian food.
- Using the company’s sales data and the data on customers and their orders , I analyze what drives the business’s ability to thrive and generate the revenue it does, seeing how customer factors/attribute play a role,like looking at which customer demographic or gender are regular in the business and data such as the items that customers mostly buy,average order value of each item, repeat purchases on products, the purchasing power of customers and from such insights what initiatives the restaurant can put in place to maximize sales.
+-Using the company’s sales data and the data on customers and their orders , I analyze what drives the business’s ability to thrive and generate the revenue it does, seeing how customer factors/attribute play a role,like looking at which customer demographic or gender are regular in the business and data such as the items that customers mostly buy,average order value of each item, repeat purchases on products, the purchasing power of customers and from such insights what initiatives the restaurant can put in place to maximize sales.
- I also dive deeper and look at factors such as time of day and date, when do people usually buy- hour of the day, the day of the month- and to what extent does this affect the buying power of customers and how can the business take advantage of this.
+-I also dive deeper and look at factors such as time of day and date, when do people usually buy- hour of the day, the day of the month- and to what extent does this affect the buying power of customers and how can the business take advantage of this.